-There is a lot of confusion about this term.
-Many authors say they want this, but what they really want is just a light edit, which people in publishing call a copyedit.
+Many authors use this term when they want a light edit, which people in publishing call a copyedit.
 However, as far as the industry is concerned, proofreading has a very specific definition.
 It is a quality assurance measure that traditional publishers use as the final step after the other editing phases are done.
-A proofreader confirms the content is accurate before the book goes into mass production.
-I might make an occasional correction when I'm proofreading, but it is not the same as editing.
-If your manuscript has too many errors, then it needs to be copyedited.
-If you are not sure which kind of editing you need, please email me via the Contact tab, and we will figure it out together.
+A proofreader confirms the content is accurate and matches the proofs before the book goes into mass production.
+If you are not sure which kind of review you need, please email me via the Contact tab, and we will figure it out together.